 Using Familiar Songs in Piano Lessons

 Using familiar songs in piano lessons is the wisest choice when kids are starting piano.
 Kid's piano books try to interest the child with "exercise pieces" instead of with familiar songs they know and love.
-For this reason, conventional methods start with "songs" made of entirely original musical material.
+For this reason, conventional methods start with "songs" made of entirely original but boring (see below) musical material.

 These "songs" are designed to show the child how easy it is to keep their five fingers in a row.
-The result is uniformly boring music, which never excites the child in any aural or musical way.
+The result is uniformly boring music, which never excites the child in any aural, musical or spiritual way.
 The only reaction the teacher has is to praise you if you succeed in playing it correctly.

 This is an exceedingly poor choice of material.
 Children have much more positive responses when the first songs they play are familiar to them.